drawbuildplay/drawbuildplay.github.io/content/blog/diy-outlet-in-drawer/index.md

 +++
-categories = ["home-decor", "smart-home"] keywords = ["decor", "smart home", "kitchen", "bedroom", "organizer", "office"] date = "2019-04-02T00:00:00-04:00" description = "Discover the step-by-step guide to installing DIY drawer outlets in your kitchen or bathroom.
-Learn how to hide your hair dryer, USB devices, and more with this easy, transformative DIY project." title = "The Ultimate Guide to Installing Drawer Outlets: DIY Tips for a Clutter-Free Space" slug = "DIY Outlet In Drawer" aliases = ['/blog/diy-outlet-in-drawer//1000']
+categories = ["home-decor", "smart-home"] keywords = ["decor", "smart home", "kitchen", "bedroom", "organizer", "office"] date = "2024-10-12T00:00:00-04:00" description = "Installing a DIY Outlet in a drawer is an easy to do DIY to give you hidden outlets in your kitchen or bathroom for your hair dryer or USB devices." title = "DIY Outlet In Drawer" slug = "diy-outlet-in-drawer" aliases = ['/blog/diy-outlet-in-drawer//1000']

 [[pins]]